 Is your dog already having “full-on seizures or epileptic fits”?
-If you’re witnessing this on a regular basis, even with prescription medications in use, you can’t afford further delay.
+If you’re witnessing this on a regular basis, even with vet prescribed substances in use, you can’t afford further delay.
 You don’t want things to escalate.
 The information offered here can help you understand how to support an “enzymes enabled” detox process that can turn things around.
-Yes, toxin buildup in the body – compounded by medications and elements in most dog foods – is a major factor in seizure onset.
+Toxin buildup in the body, which is compounded by elements found in most dog foods as well as many prescribed items, can be a major factor in the onset of seizures or epileptic events.
 NZYMES® supplementation can give your pet a natural/effective edge against the onset of seizure episodes.
-While STRESS is also a factor in seizure onset, this page will help clarify these contributing factors while introducing you to our highly effective answer to your worries.
-Our “super-food” formula, NZYMES® Antioxidant Treats for Pets has proven itself thousands of times in the face of such challenges – as you can see from specially selected REVIEWS below, full Success Stories offered near bottom of page, OR the Product Reviews – which you can see by clicking the Bottle picture, and selecting the Reviews Tab.
+This page will also reveal how stress and many other factors can be major contributors to seizure onset, while introducing you to highly effective yet all-natural answers to your worries.
+Our “super-food” formula, in NZYMES® Antioxidant Treats, has proven itself thousands of times in the face of such challenges – as can be seen from related REVIEWS below.
+You can also check out our Success Stories (at page bottom), OR the Product Reviews – which you can see by clicking the Bottle picture, and selecting the Reviews Tab.

 Check out customer Reviews; use Mouse to pause an item:

 Some people have dogs that are already showing signs of “early onset” seizure problems – such as occasional panting, drooling, shaking, tremors, minor convulsions, bicycling feet, or Petit-mal episodes.
 These symptoms could be early signs of a body building-up “degenerative elements” that can often escalate into more serious seizure issues.
 And, If not checked and managed properly, they can lead to more severe events such as Grand-Mal episodes.